syncfusion-content/maui-docs/MAUI/DateTimePicker/getting-started.md

 {% endhighlight %}
 {% endtabs %}

-## Set footer to the DateTimePicker
+## Set footer to the Date Time Picker

 In SfDateTimePicker control, validation buttons (OK and Cancel) can be customized by setting the [OkButtonText] and [CancelButtonText] property in the [PickerFooterView].
-It allows you to confirm or cancel the selected item.
+It allows you to confirm or cancel the selected date and time.
 The `OkButtonText` can be enabled by using the [ShowOkButton] property in [PickerFooterView].

 {% tabs %}
-{% highlight xaml tabtitle="MainPage.xaml" %}
+{% highlight xaml tabtitle="XAML" hl_lines="3" %}

 <picker:SfDateTimePicker x:Name="Picker">
     <picker:SfDateTimePicker.FooterView>